-- (i) The Plan waives any right to assert that a Claimant has failed to exhaust administrative remedies because the Claimant did not elect to submit a benefit dispute to a Voluntary Appeal; - (ii) Any statute of limitations or other defense based on timeliness is tolled during the time that a Voluntary Appeal is pending; - (iii) A Claimant may elect to submit a benefit dispute to a Voluntary Appeal only after exhaustion of the appeals permitted by the Welfare Program under which the benefit dispute arose, subject to Section 6.5(k); - (iv) A Claimant will be provided, upon request, sufficient information relating to the Voluntary Appeal to enable the Claimant to make an informed judgment about whether to submit a benefit dispute to Voluntary Appeal, including a statement that the decision of a Claimant as to whether or not to submit a benefit dispute to Voluntary Appeal will have no effect on the Claimant's rights to any other benefits under the Plan, and information about the applicable rules, the Claimant's right to representation, the process for selecting the decision maker, and the circumstances, if any, that may affect the impartiality of the decision maker, such as any financial or personal interests in the result or any past or present relationship with any party to the review process; and - (v) No fees or costs will be imposed on the Claimant as part of the Voluntary Appeal. - (m) Notwithstanding anything in a Welfare Program to the contrary, a Claimant will not be subject to mandatory arbitration of an Adverse Benefit Determination, except to the extent that: - (i) The arbitration is counted as one of the two appeals described in Section 6.5(k) and is conducted in accordance with the requirements applicable to such appeals; and - (ii) The Claimant is not precluded from challenging the decision resulting from such arbitration under section 502(a) of ERISA or other applicable law.
+- (A) The Plan waives any right to assert that a Claimant has failed to exhaust administrative remedies because the Claimant did not elect to submit a benefit dispute to a Voluntary Appeal; - (B) Any statute of limitations or other defense based on timeliness is tolled during the time that a Voluntary Appeal is pending; - (C) A Claimant may elect to submit a benefit dispute to a Voluntary Appeal only after exhaustion of the appeals permitted by the Welfare Program under which the benefit dispute arose, subject to Section 6.5(b)(vi); - (D) A Claimant will be provided, upon request, sufficient information relating to the Voluntary Appeal to enable the Claimant to make an informed judgment about whether to submit a benefit dispute to Voluntary Appeal, including a statement that the decision of a Claimant as to whether or not to submit a benefit dispute to Voluntary Appeal will have no effect on the Claimant's rights to any other benefits under the Plan, and information about the applicable rules, the Claimant's right to representation, the process for selecting the decision maker, and the circumstances, if any, that may affect the impartiality of the decision maker, such as any financial or personal interests in the result or any past or present relationship with any party to the review process; and - (E) No fees or costs will be imposed on the Claimant as part of the Voluntary Appeal. - (viii) Notwithstanding anything in a Welfare Program to the contrary, a Claimant will not be subject to mandatory arbitration of an Adverse Benefit Determination, except to the extent that: - (A) The arbitration is counted as one of the two appeals described in $\underline{\text{Section } 6.5(b)(\text{vi})}$ and is conducted in accordance with the requirements applicable to such appeals; and - (B) The Claimant is not precluded from challenging the decision resulting from such arbitration under section 502(a) of ERISA or other applicable law. - (ix) With respect to a Disability Claim filed after April 1, 2018: - (A) Prior to the issuance of an Adverse Benefit Determination on Review regarding the Disability Claim, the Claimant will be provided, free of charge, with any new or additional evidence considered, relied upon, or generated by the Claims Fiduciary (or, if the applicable Welfare Program requires two levels of appeal, by the Claims Administrator with respect to the first level appeal), or at the direction of such decision maker, in connection with such claim; - (B) Prior to the issuance of an Adverse Benefit Determination on Review regarding the Disability Claim that is based on a new or additional rationale, the Claims Fiduciary (or, if the applicable Welfare Program requires two levels of appeal, the Claims